Skip to main content

 Congressional Black Caucus

 • The Congressional Black Caucus is an organization representing the African American members of the United States Congress.
 Its role is to positively influence the course of events pertinent to African-Americans and others of similar experience and situation and achieve greater equity for persons of African descent in the design and content of domestic and international programs and services.
+Since its establishment in 1971, the Congressional Black Caucus (CBC) has been committed to using the full Constitutional power, statutory authority, and financial resources of the federal government to ensure that African Americans and other marginalized communities in the United States have the opportunity to achieve the American Dream.

 New Democrat Coalition

 • The New Democrat Coalition is made up of 97 forward-thinking Democrats who are committed to pro-economic growth, pro-innovation, and fiscally responsible policies.
 New Democrats are a solutions-oriented coalition seeking to bridge the gap between left and right by challenging outmoded partisan approaches to governing.
+Within the New Democrat Coalition, Congresswoman Brown is a member of the Farm Bill Task Force, which is focused on advancing Coalition priorities in the Farm Bill.

 Congressional Progressive Caucus

 • The Congressional Progressive Caucus (CPC) is made up of nearly 100 members standing up for progressive ideals in Washington and throughout the country.
 Since 1991, the CPC has advocated for progressive policies that prioritize working Americans over corporate interests, fight economic and social inequality, and advance civil liberties.
+Within the Progressive Caucus, Congresswoman Brown is a member of the CPC's Education, Labor, and Small Business Task Force.

 Democratic Women’s Caucus

 • The Democratic Women’s Caucus (DWC) is composed of all the Democratic women in the House of Representatives.
 The DWC is dedicated to the advancement of full equal rights, economic opportunity, improved health and safety, and elimination of laws and policies with discriminatory or disparate impacts for women and girls, and works to achieve these goals through legislation, advocacy, and educational efforts.
+Congresswoman Brown serves as Co-Chair of the DWC's Communications Task Force, highlighting the key issues facing women and the legislative agenda of the DWC.

 Pro-Choice Caucus